spatialos/gdk-for-unity/docs/projects/blank/tutorial/0/player-lifecycle.md

 <%(TOC)%>

-# Player lifecycle
+# 1.4 - Player lifecycle

-As you can see, the Player Lifecycle module creates an entity representing a player when a client-worker connects, and manages the lifecycle of this entity with the [Heartbeat system]({{urlRoot}}/modules/player-lifecycle/heartbeating) (which we’ll cover later).
+As you can see, the GDK's Player Lifecycle module creates an entity representing a player when a client-worker connects, and manages the lifecycle of this entity with the [Heartbeat system]({{urlRoot}}/modules/player-lifecycle/heartbeating) (which we’ll cover later).

 At a high-level, the client-worker finds all PlayerCreator entities in the world, sends a request to one of them, and waits for a server-worker to create the requested player entity in the world.
 To do this, the module makes use of World Commands.